High-Density Housing: Making Urban Living Affordable [2023]

 Increases Property Value

-High-density housing can increase property values in the surrounding area.
+High density housing can increase property values in the surrounding area.
 When there are more people living in an area, there tends to be more demand for housing.
-This can result in increased property values for both high-density residential development and low-density housing in the surrounding area.
+This can result in increased property values for both high and low residential housing in the surrounding area.

 Differences between Low-Density and High-Density Housing

-The primary difference between high-density and low-density housing is the number of people living in a given area.
-Low-density housing typically has fewer people living in a larger area, while high-density housing has more people living in a smaller area.
-Low-density housing can include single-family homes or townhouses, while high-density housing typically refers to apartments or condos.
+The primary difference between the two types of housing is the number of people living in a given area.
+Low-density housing typically has fewer people living in a larger area (mostly including single-family homes or townhouses), while high-density housing has more people living in a smaller area (apartments/ condos).

 Environmental Benefits of High-Density Housing